[3.15]Physical Conversion Bowyer | Barrage+Ice Shot/Lightning Arrow/Tornado Shot | PF | All content

 You might need lvl 21 Precision to cap your hit chance.

-You pick either Herald of Ice or Herald of Purity.
+You pick only one of Herald of Ice or Herald of Purity.
 Herald of Ice explosion gives better feeling while clearing, but Herald of Purity gives higher dps (HoI gives about 5~6% dps boost while HoP gives about 11~12% dps boost).

 Other utility set up:

-Note that we have limited gem sockets so you won't have room for all the options here.
+Note that we have limited gem sockets (likely only 3~4 gem sockets left) so you won't have room for all the options here.

 Best movement skill IMO, but costs 2 sockets.